 We'll transfer your salary into a UK current account.
 A current account, in some countries called a checking or demand account, is a private bank account for everyday banking services.
 To get your salary you need to have a current account within the UK.
 At present, there are legal restrictions on opening a bank account from abroad.
 However, if any of the major UK banks also operate in your home country via their global banking services, they might be able to help.
 If this isn't possible you need to open an account as soon as you can after you arrive.
-There is a Santander branch at the Colchester campus, other major banks can be found in Colchester, Southend and the Loughton area.
+All major banks can be found in Colchester, Southend and the Loughton area.

 You may need to provide the following documents to open a current account:

 Your bank will tell you if you need any other documents.
 Once you've opened your bank account, you may need to keep your bank statements for immigration or other purposes.

 Make sure you have enough funds when you arrive in the UK.
 Opening a bank account might take some time, and you'll probably need to make some advance payments – for example, a deposit and the advance rent – before you can move into your accommodation.

 Your bank in your home country may be able to advise you on how to transfer funds to the UK if you haven't opened a UK bank account yet.
 There are also many specialist companies that provide money transfer services, such as Western Union.